NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

 *2/19/2017  - At this point, added design return frac, but that's all basically.*

 #### ZoneEquipmentManager::CalcZoneMassBalance ####
-This function will be refactored into multiple smaller functions reflecting the steps outlined in the above NFP section plus other sections currently in this function:
+This function may be refactored into multiple smaller functions reflecting the steps outlined in the above NFP section plus other sections currently in this function:

   - Initialize values to zero
   - Sum zone inlet, exhaust, and mixing flows